 The schools of early German-speaking immigrants to the US were private, community based, and taught the language of the homeland.
 They predated public schooling that introduced English.
 With the ensuing decline of German language instruction, members of the German-American community created private language schools to teach the heritage language.

 The oldest almost continuously operating language schools were founded in Boston in 1874 and in New York in 1892.
 The majority of German language schools however, were established after 1945.
 As in the past, the scarcity of German language and culture programs in many parts of the country inspired the German-American community to establish German language schools to meet the needs of their children.

 The GLSC is a sustaining member of the Weltverband Deutscher Auslandsschulen (WDA).
 We enjoy the support of the German Embassy in Washington, the German Consulate General New York, the Zentralstelle für das Auslandsschulwesen in Bonn/Germany (ZfA), the Goethe Institute and the Deutscher Akademischer Austauschdienst (DAAD).
-Additionally, we work with professional organizations such as the American Association of Teachers of German (AATG), and universities involved in German and research into heritage language education worldwide.
+Additionally, we work with professional organizations such as the American Association of Teachers of German (AATG), the Coalition of Community-Based Heritage Language Schools, and universities with German language programs.

 TO ASSIST MEMBER SCHOOLS

 To assist our member schools in teaching the language and culture of German-speaking countries on all proficiency levels